pdgilbert/eg_stm_hal/README.md

 FILL IN LAYOUT

-## Misc Notes on STlink and OpenOCD
+## Misc Notes on ST-Link and OpenOCD

-The openocd  command above uses `INTERFACE` and `PROC` environment variables that indicate the STlink version and the development board MCU family respectively.
+The openocd  command above uses `INTERFACE` and `PROC` environment variables that indicate the ST-Link version and the development board MCU family respectively.
 (The PROC will be similar to the MCU setting, unfortunately they are not exactly the same.)
-Typical specification for a bluepill development board and STlink dongle would be
+Typical specification for a bluepill development board and ST-Link dongle would be

 ```
   export INTERFACE=stlink-v2    PROC=stm32f1x  #cheap  dongle and blue pill
   export INTERFACE=stlink-v2-1  PROC=stm32f1x  #better dongle and blue pill
 ```
-Many development boads have an STlink built onto the board, in which case you need to determine the version, and that is not always clear.
+Many development boads have an ST-Link built onto the board, in which case you need to determine the version, and that is not always clear.
 My Discovery kit STM32F303 says STlink V2-B but that seems to mean v2-1.
 One symptom of an incorrect setting is that the openocd command start up stalls at